Key takeaways

 Documentation and audit trail

-A strong audit trail cuts rework and speeds audits, aligned with bank statement purpose and examples:
+A strong audit trail cuts rework and speeds audits:

 - Attach reconciliation statement, schedules for deposits in transit and outstanding payments, and copies of key vouchers and approvals.

-- Retain records seven to ten years for audits and regulatory reviews.
+- Retain records seven to ten years for audits and regulatory reviews (aligned with RBI and Income Tax Act requirements).

 Cadence and controls that keep cash clean